Sampanna-Barakoti/Zoom_Clone/README.md

 - Track meeting duration and participants

 ✅ **Cross Platform**
-- Works on Android, iOS, and Flutter Web
+- Works on Android , Updates need for ios

 ---